hutch888/binomial-calculator/README.md

 For example, flipping a coin is a Bernoulli trial.
 It will result in either "heads" or "tails" and each of these outcomes has a probability of 0.5.

-If you repeat a Bernoulli trial some number of times, the probability of getting each possible number of successes is given by a binomial probabbility distribution.
+If you repeat a Bernoulli trial some number of times, the probability of getting each possible number of successes is given by a binomial probability distribution.
 The probability of getting each possible number or fewer is given by a binomial cumulative distribution.

-This app takes as inputs &theta; the probabilty of success for a Bernoulli trial, and n, the number of times the trial is repeated.
+This app takes as inputs &theta; ,the probabilty of success for a Bernoulli trial, and n, the number of times the trial is repeated.
 It returns a binomial distribution and a binomial cumulative distribution.

+This app was created using [Create React App](https://github.com/facebook/create-react-app) and [Chart.js](https://www.chartjs.org/).
+My heartfelt thanks go to the hardwroking, talented developers behind those projects.

 # Getting Started with Create React App